Delete a note on Mac

 What happens to my deleted notes?

 If you delete a note that’s stored on your Mac, it’s moved to the Recently Deleted folder.
-You can view and restore notes in the Recently Deleted folder for up to 30 days.
-After that time, notes are permanently deleted from all your devices (and that may take up to 40 days).
+You can view and recover notes in the Recently Deleted folder for up to 30 days.

 If you haven’t upgraded your iCloud notes or are using a notes account other than iCloud, deleted notes are removed permanently from all devices that use the same account.

 If you delete a note you’ve been added to as a participant, the note is deleted from all your devices; however, if you still have the link you received when you were invited to open the note, you may be able to access it again.

 If you delete a note that you shared with others, the note is deleted from all your devices and all the participants’ devices.
 See Share notes and folders.

 If you want to delete a locked note, you must enter a password.
 See Lock your notes.

 View a recently deleted note

 In the Notes app on your Mac, click Recently Deleted, then select the note.